 I love sugar cookies.
 I love them soft and chewy in a sugar shell.
 I love them light, fluffy, and fully frosted.
 I love them any and every which way, but I especially love them when they're rolled and cut.

-Most cut-out cookies start with a 1-2-3 dough, made from one, two, and three parts sugar, fat, and flour, by weight.
-There's no better formulation when you want a cookie that can hold an intricate shape, but truth be told it's not the tastiest combination around.
+Most cutout cookies start with a 1:2:3 dough, made from one, two, and three parts sugar, fat, and flour by weight.
+There's no better formulation when you want a cookie that can hold an intricate shape, but, truth be told, it's not the tastiest combination around.
 All that flour keeps the dough stiff, yes, but the cookies can't help but taste like a mouthful of flour, no matter how much salt and vanilla you add.

 My recipe is a little closer to a ratio of 2:2:3, which gives the cookies a higher proportion of sugar relative to the flour.
 Instead of butter alone, I use a bit of coconut oil, too.
-Butter contains water, so cutting it with coconut fat lowers the water content of the dough, upping the richness of the cookies, and thereby improving their shelf life—an essential quality for make-ahead cookies destined for gifting and care packages.
+Butter contains water, so cutting it with coconut fat lowers the water content of the dough, upping the richness of the cookies and thereby improving their shelf life—an essential quality for make-ahead cookies destined for gift boxes and care packages.
 Virgin coconut oil adds a subtle but distinctive flavor, while refined coconut oil keeps the sugar cookies perfectly neutral.

-Coconut oil also makes for a paler dough, and one that browns less in the oven, so your snowflakes will look snowy and your dyed doughs won't discolor (if you're making, say, slice and bake pinwheels).
+Coconut oil also makes for a paler dough, and one that browns less in the oven, so your snowflakes will look snowy and your dyed doughs won't discolor (if you're making, say, slice-and-bake pinwheels).

 The process itself is pretty dang simple: Cream the sugar, butter, coconut oil, and vanilla together until light and fluffy.
 This aerates the dough, which helps to minimize spread (more on the science of creaming here).
-I also cream in the baking powder, baking soda, and salt; several minutes of creaming will distribute these essential ingredients more evenly than simply whisking them into the flour, and it will also produce a slight waterproofing effect that helps the dough last longer in the fridge, if it needs to be held for a few days (more such make-ahead tips here).
+I also cream in the baking powder, baking soda, and salt.
+Several minutes of creaming will distribute these essential ingredients more evenly than simply whisking them into the flour, and will also produce a slight waterproofing effect that helps the dough last longer in the fridge, if it needs to be held for a few days (more such make-ahead tips here).

 Do be sure to scrape the bowl at least once along the way, as a dense, poorly aerated paste can build up along the sides.
-You can see how much darker it looks in the photo, whereas the more aerated portion looks pale and light.
+You can see how much darker it looks in the photo, while the more aerated portion looks pale and light.

 Before cutting the dough, slide an offset spatula underneath.
 This will loosen any sticky patches and prevent delicate shapes from tearing as you lift them out.
 It also removes the extra flour that can sometimes accumulate around the dough.

-Thanks to the higher proportion of sugar, these rolled sugar cookies will keep up to a week at room temperature if stored in an airtight container (my friends insist they're still great at 10 days, but I think they're just being sentimental; by then, the texture will have started to go south).
+Thanks to the higher proportion of sugar, these rolled sugar cookies will keep up to a week at room temperature if stored in an airtight container.
+(My friends insist they're still great at 10 days, but I think they're just being sentimental; by then, the texture will have started to go south.)